Deval12345/Advanced-Python-Coding-Exercises-List/Improved Lectures/lecture1/speech_1.md

-Welcome to the lecture on the Data Model.
+Welcome to the lecture on the Data Model!

 Before we write a single line of code, I want you to think about something.
 What separates a Python developer who builds production systems at Google, or architects data pipelines at a hedge fund, from someone who just knows the syntax?